aqlaboratory/openfold/README.md

 Powerusers can choose to tweak these settings in `openfold/model/primitives.py`.
 For more information on the LMA algorithm, see the aforementioned Staats & Rabe preprint.
+- Disable `tune_chunk_size` for long sequences.
+Past a certain point, it only wastes time.
 - As a last resort, consider enabling `offload_inference`.
 This enables more extensive CPU offloading at various bottlenecks throughout the model.

-With all of these enabled, we were able to run inference on a 4600-residue complex with a single A100.
-Compared to AlphaFold's own memory offloading mode, ours is considerably faster: the same complex took the more efficent AlphaFold-Multimer more than double the time.
+Using the most conservative settings, we were able to run inference on a 4600-residue complex with a single A100.
+Compared to AlphaFold's own memory offloading mode, ours is considerably faster: the same complex takes the more efficent AlphaFold-Multimer more than double the time.

 ### Training